necolas/react-native-web/website/guides/getting-started.md

 There are properties that do not work across all platforms.
 All web-specific props are annotated with `(web)` in the documentation.

+### Parcel
+[Parcel](https://github.com/parcel-bundler/parcel) with [parcel-plugin-react-native-web](https://github.com/dalcib/parcel-plugin-react-native-web) can be used to build a react-native-web app, as replacement for WebPack.